aleph2c/learning_xslt_with_python/README.md

   Python version, but
 - never over-write a Python variable once it is written.
 This will force you to write things recursively.

+To get you started with this, this repo provides a ``try to-python`` command.
+(see below for examples) It converts an XML file into a python file.
+You can use the generated python file as your starting point for prototyping your working examples of XPath recursive functions.

 Use the Python debugger or whatever other tools you have to step in and debug any issues you encounter.
 Once you have this functional Python example working,